 example, you could override the return type

-object with a subtype
+Iterable[int] with a

 You can also override a statically typed method with a dynamically typed one.
 This allows dynamically typed code to override methods defined in library classes without worrying about their type signatures.

+As always, relying on dynamically typed code can be unsafe.
 There is no runtime enforcement that the method override returns a value that is compatible with the original return type, since annotations have no effect at runtime:

-class A: def inc(self, x: int) -> int: return x + 1 class B(A): def inc(self, x): # Override, dynamically typed return 'hello' b = B() print(b.inc(1)) # hello a = b # type: A print(a.inc(1)) # hello
+class Base: def inc(self, x: int) -> int: return x + 1 class Derived(Base): def inc(self, x): # Override, dynamically typed return 'hello' # Incompatible with 'Base', but no mypy error

 Abstract base classes and multiple inheritance¶

-Iterator).
-You can define abstract
+by any concrete (non-abstract) subclass.
+You can define abstract base

 classes using the

 abc.ABCMeta metaclass and the